Geashna/Project1_SCD1/README.md

 ## Creating External Table On Basis of Dynamic Partition and load data by performing SCD1

 * In the external table, the first task is to create a dynamic partition on basis of month and year and the second task is to perform SCD1.
-* For the dynamic partition, entry time column can be used but the challenge here is, the column format is not feasible to take the month and year out of it, so I used unix_timestamp and from_unixtime functions to change the given format data to hipoc seconds and it again it will change the hipoc seconds to datetime format which is suitable to take the month and year by using month and year functions.
+* For the dynamic partition, entry time column can be used but the challenge here is, the column format is not feasible to take the month and year out of it, so I used unix_timestamp and from_unixtime functions to change the given format data to ephoc seconds and it again it will change the ephoc seconds to datetime format which is suitable to take the month and year by using month and year functions.
-* For the SCD1, the method I followed is to use left join, right join and inner join which gives the outputs individually and finally combine all the outputs by using union which automatically eliminates duplicates which is the historical records.
+* For the SCD1, the method followed is to use left join, right join and inner join which gives the outputs individually and finally combine all the outputs by using union which automatically eliminates duplicates which is the historical records.

 ## Creating Staging Table And Performing Data Recialiation